buildpacks/rfcs/text/0000-app-mixins.md

 1. The `<layers>` directory is NOT writable
 1. The working directory WILL NOT contain application source code during the build phase.
-1. All changes made to the filesystem (with the exception of `/tmp`) during the execution of the stackpack's `bin/build` will be snaphotted and stored as a single layer.
+1. All changes made to the filesystem (with the exception of `/tmp`) during the execution of the stackpack's `bin/build` will be snapshotted and stored as a single layer.

 ## launch.toml (TOML)